 About Upper Tract Cancer

-Upper Tract Cancer is a malignancy in the urinary collecting system of the kidneys or the ureter.
-It is related to bladder cancer.Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment
+Upper Tract Cancer is a malignancy in the urinary collecting system of the kidneys or the ureter, and it is related to bladder cancer.Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment